charansai2255/Decentralized-id-verification-frontend/README.md

-# 🐶 Dog Breed Classifier Frontend
+# Decentralized Id Verification Frontend

 A blockchain-based decentralized identity (DID) verification system designed for secure, privacy-preserving digital identity management.
 This project removes reliance on centralized authorities by leveraging smart contracts, IPFS, and blockchain to ensure transparency, immutability, and user-controlled identity.